openeventdata/petrarch2/docs/source/inputs.rst

 Input Formats
 =============

-There are three (fairly) unique input formats for PETRARCH: the processing pipeline, the XML input, and the validation routine input.
+There are two input formats for PETRARCH: the processing pipeline and the XML input.
 The following sections describe the details of these input types and formats.

 Pipeline